Wal33D/manic-miners-launcher/README.md

 - Node.js 20 or later
 - pnpm package manager
 - On Linux and macOS a Windows compatibility layer such as **Wine** is required to run the Windows game binaries.
-The launcher will attempt to use the command from the `COMPAT_LAUNCHER` environment variable and falls back to `wine`.
+The launcher will attempt to use the command from the `COMPAT_LAUNCHER` environment variable.
+If no compatible command is found, the launcher will automatically download a portable Wine build and use it.

-Make sure Wine is installed and available in your `PATH` when running the launcher on non-Windows systems.
+No manual Wine installation is necessary on supported platforms.

 ## Development